MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

     *   Alternatively, call [GetAvailableCoreWebView2BrowserVersionString](/microsoft-edge/webview2/reference/win32/webview2-idl#getavailablecorewebview2browserversionstring) and check whether the `versionInfo` is `nullptr`.
 If `versionInfo` is `nullptr`, the WebView2 Runtime isn't currently installed on the client.
 If a preview channel of Microsoft Edge is installed, such as Beta, Dev, or Canary, the API returns version info for that preview channel.
 Preview channels of Microsoft Edge can be used for WebView2.

 1. If the WebView2 Runtime is not installed, run the Evergreen Standalone Installer.
 If you want to run a silent installation, you can run the command below.
-Note that running the commmand from an elevated process or command prompt will trigger a per-system install, otherwise a per-machine install will take place and may be automatically replaced by a per-system install if a per-system Edge Updater (which should come with a non-Canary Edge browser) is in place.
+Note that running the commmand from an elevated process or command prompt will trigger a per-machine install, otherwise a per-machine install will take place and may be automatically replaced by a per-machine install if a per-machine Edge Updater (which should come with a non-Canary Edge browser) is in place.

     ```shell
     MicrosoftEdgeWebView2RuntimeInstaller{X64/X86/ARM64}.exe /silent /install